Maven Meter: New Orient Landmark Casino & Hotel

 NEW ORIENT LANDMARK SPA

 There are two spas at the Landmark, one legit and one that specializes in sweet sin.

-Guests at Landmark can access the spa on the 5th floor and its sauna, steam room, hot tub and jacuzzi for free, a very nice perk that most hotels in town don’t provide.
-Non-guests have to pay $184 for that action, which includes access to the gym.
-For those on the road looking to work out in a pinch, that’s not a bad price.
+Guests at Landmark can access the spa on the 5th floor and its sauna, steam room, hot tub and cold pool for free, a very nice perk that most hotels in town don’t provide.
+The facilities are truly top notch as well, with plenty of space inside and usually not many people using them.
+Non-guests have to pay $100 for that action, which no longer includes access to the gym.
+That has separate pricing of $160 now, which is still a pretty decent rate if you’re on the road and need to workout in a pinch.

 Spa hours are from 7:30 am to 9:00 pm daily.